x-govuk/govuk-design-history-template/app/posts/2020-01-02-generate-a-page-of-screenshots.md

 ---
 title: Generate a page of screenshots
-description: Two scripts to help you generate posts that display a series of screenshots.
+description: Learn how to use the 2 scripts that generate posts containing a series of screenshots.
-date: 2020-01-03
+date: 2020-01-02
 ---

 The design history project provides 2 scripts to help you generate a post featuring a series of screenshots.